`

 Frequency: Every 6 months or 6,000–8,000 miles (rotate tires); update tires when the tread is low.

 Why It Matters: Tires are your car’s connection to the street, so preserving them is crucial for safety and performance.
-Worn-out tires can result in negative traction, mainly in moist or slippery conditions.
+Worn-out tyres can result in negative traction, mainly in moist or slippery conditions.

-What to Do: Check tire strain monthly and regulate it in keeping with the producer's advice.
-Inspect the tread intensity—if the tread is much less than 2/32 inches deep, update the tires.
-Rotate your tires often to make sure even put on.
+What to Do: Check tyre strain monthly and regulate it in keeping with the producer's advice.
+Inspect the tread intensity—if the tread is much less than 2/32 inches deep, update the tyres.
+Rotate your tyres often to make sure they're even.

 Frequency: Every 12,000 miles or when you notice problems.

 Why it matters: The brake is one of the most important safety features of your vehicle.
-Using brake pads can reduce the giving out its efficient work and damage the brake root.
+Using brake pads can reduce the efficiency of the brakes and damage the brake rotor.

 Frequency: Every 3-5 years (or when you notice signs of deterioration).